openhab/openhab-addons/bundles/org.openhab.binding.mihome/README.md

         1. Select your Gateway in the MiHome app
         2. Go to the "..." menu on the top right corner and click "About"
+        3. You now see two options "Smart Home Kit Forum" and "Gameplay Tutorial".
+Tap 5 times below the "Gameplay Tutorial" in the empty space (not the button itself) until you enable developer mode
+        4. You should now have 2 extra options listed: `wireless communication protocol` and `hub info`, it may appear in Chinese
+        5. Choose `wireless communication protocol`
+        6. Tap the toggle switch to enable WiFi functions.
+Note down the developer key (aka password), something like: 91bg8zfkf9vd6uw7
+        7. Make sure you hit the OK button (to the right of the cancel button) to save your changes
+        8. Now update the gateway to the latest firmware

+*   Enable developer mode of your gateway (legacy app):

+        1. Select your Gateway in the MiHome app
+        2. Go to the "..." menu on the top right corner and click "About"
         3. Tap the version number "Plug-in version : 2.XX.X" at the bottom of the screen repeatedly until you enable developer mode
         4. You should now have 2 extra options listed: `wireless communication protocol` and `hub info`
         5. Choose `wireless communication protocol`